 Relativistic molecular dynamics are described in ultra-high temperature and MeV energy behaviors.
 In strongly-coupled systems, the Coulomb electrostatic field is collected in the infinite space, and the electromagnetic fields are added in the coordinate space.
-Separation of the electromagnetic and electrostatic electric fields are applied for short time periods.
+Separation of the electromagnetic and electrostatic electric fields is a good approximation for short time periods.
 For a numerical application, a nanotube accelerator under an $E \times B$ pulse is studied.
 Positive ions are accelerated in the parallel direction, whereas the electrons proceed in the perpendicular direction.
-Rapid expansion to infinite space and short-range electromagnetic radiation cooperate for large intensities at 10^{22} W/cm2.
-Pulsation oscillations for gold and carbon ions flare up and electrons acquire the relativistic velocities.
+Rapid expansion to infinite space and short-range electromagnetic radiation cooperate for large intensities.
+At 10^{22} W/cm2, pulsation oscillations for gold and carbon ions flare up and electrons acquire the relativistic velocities.
 They are observed in relativistic molecular dynamics simulation.

-Keywords: molecular dynamics simulation, Coulomb potential, separation of longitudinal and transverse electric fields, parallel computing, nanotube accelerator Be accepted and to appear in Computer Physics Communications.
+Keywords: molecular dynamics simulation, Coulomb potential, separation of longitudinal and transverse electric fields, parallel computing, nanotube accelerator Computer Physics Communications.
+DOI: 10.1016/j.cpc.2019.03.012